usewalletkit/walletkit-android/README.md

 All the services and endpoints can be found in the SDK package `com.usewalletkit.sdk.generated.apis`.

+## Running the sample app
+You can run the sample app to test the wallet kit login.
+On the initial screen you can choose the login method between WalletKit, Firebase and Supabase.

+NOTE: in order to use Firebase you will need to override the mock config under `app/google-services.json` with the one from your project.

+The app is for showcase only and it supports two api calls: fetch wallets and create wallet.
+Good places to learn how to interact with the API are the ViewModels: WalletKitViewModel FirebaseViewModel and SupabaseViewModel.

 ## Contributing
 ### OpenApi Generator
 Api classes and models are auto-generated with openapi-generator.
 To update the schema, run `